AMSP-04/NETN-ETR/FAFD.md

 4. MoveIntoFormation: Tasks an aggregate entity to move into the given formation with the given heading.
 5. FollowEntity: Tasks an entity to follow another entity.
 6. TurnToHeading: Tasks an entity to turn to the specified heading.
- a.
-TurnToOrientation: Tasks an entity to turn to a specified orientation, including pitch and roll.
+ *	TurnToOrientation: Tasks an entity to turn to a specified orientation, including pitch and roll.
 7. Mount: Task the entity to mount in the specified entity .
 8. Dismount: Task the entity to dismount from the entity where it is in.
 9. FireAtLocation: Tasks an entity to fire at a location.
- a.
-FireAtLocationWM: Tasks an entity to fire at a location with the specified weapon and munition.
+ *	FireAtLocationWM: Tasks an entity to fire at a location with the specified weapon and munition.
 10. FireAtEntity: Tasks an entity to fire at another specified entity.
- a.
-FireAtEntityWM: Tasks an entity to fire at a specified entity with the specified weapon and munition.
+ *	FireAtEntityWM: Tasks an entity to fire at a specified entity with the specified weapon and munition.
 11. SetOrderedSpeed: Set/Change the ordered speed.
 12. SetOrderedAltitude: Set/Change the ordered altitude for a flying entity..
 13. Wait: Tasks an entity to wait a defined duration.